Vanherwegentim/CompSciMaster/2-Sem/Advanced Programming Languages for A.I/Advanced Programming Languages for AI.md

-### Variable selection strategy
+### Variable selection strategy/domain partitioning/ value heuristic

-The variable selection strategy has an impact on the size of the search tree, especially of the constraints are processed with propagation at every node of the search tree or if the whole search tree is explored.
+The variable selection strategy has an impact on the size of the search tree, especially if the constraints are processed with propagation at every node of the search tree or if the whole search tree is explored.

 **First-fail principle**